Angluca/cex/examples/lua_module/README.md

 * Unit testing of library logic on host without Lua itself
 * Introducing custom build commands to `./cex` tool
 * Automatic launching `lua` script and grabbing its output for testing expected values
+* All build settings and steps are defined in `./cex.c` file

 ## Getting started